 For over 40 years, the International Crops Research Institute for the Semi-Arid Tropics (ICRISAT) has spearheaded agricultural progress in Kenya.
 Our Semi-Arid Food Grain Research and Development Program (SAFGRAD), launched in 1981 with support from the United States Agency for International Development (USAID), marked the beginning of our commitment.
 Serving as the Eastern and Southern Africa (ESA) hub, our Kenyan office collaborates extensively with regional counterparts.
 Our cutting-edge research station equips us to pioneer solutions for dryland challenges, partnering with the Kenyan government to promote climate-smart technologies and resilient crops.
 Notably, our Hybrid Parents Research Consortium for Sorghum, in partnership with the Seed Traders Association of Kenya (STAK), drives seed industry innovation, benefiting smallholder farmers and ensuring sustainable growth.
 With a resolute focus on empowering farmers, enhancing food security, and propelling economic development across Kenya's drylands, ICRISAT remains a driving force in transforming the nation's agricultural landscape.

 Since 1981, ICRISAT-Ethiopia has partnered with the government, focusing on key agricultural priorities.
-Our work aligns with national policy, concentrating on resource management, seed systems, capacity building, and soil health.
+Our work aligns with national policy, concentrating on natural resource management, seed systems, capacity building, and soil health.

 We optimize resources through basin development, tailor seed systems to user needs, and reshape seed regulations.
 Our research station drives insights, addressing soil fertility, acid management, iron deficiency, and precise fertilizer recommendations.